 Canada boasts some of the most ‘liveable’ cities in the world but it has friendly smaller communities too.
 Here are seven wonderful small towns in Canada, from the Atlantic coast to the Rocky Mountains.

 Canada ranks as one of the best countries in the world for quality of life, whether it’s for its clean, efficient cities, the stunning nature, top-quality healthcare or egalitarian society.
-The government has a target of one million new permanent residents by 2021.
-However, while many new arrivals head to the larger cities like Toronto or Vancouver, you can find just a quality of life that’s just as good, if not better, in rural areas.
-And Canada is keen to attract talent to less populated regions, too, introducing specialist rural immigration schemes throughout the country.
+While many new arrivals head to the larger cities like Toronto or Vancouver, you can find just a quality of life that’s just as good, if not better, in rural areas.
+Canada has an immigration drive for rural and Francophone minority communities.
+In the fall of 2024, the Rural Community Immigration Pilot will open up pathways for newcomers that are set to fulfil critical labour shortages and want to live long term in smaller communities.
+Plus, if you are French-speaking and looking to move outside of Quebec, Canada’s doors are even more open to you.

 Moving to Canada isn’t an impossible dream.
 Just take it step by step and it’s easy, with the help of our free guide, How to Emigrate.